teburke111/teburke111/README.md

 🔹 Interests: Artificial Intelligence, Cloud Engineering, Web Development

-🔹 Looking for: Internship opportunities in Software Engineering, IT, or other tech related fields summer 2025
+🔹 Looking for: Full Time or Internship opportunities in Software Engineering, IT, or other tech related fields

 Feel free to reach out to me!